archlinux/archiso/README.profile.rst

   - `squashfs`: Create a squashfs image directly from the airootfs work directory
   - `ext4+squashfs`: Create an ext4 partition, copy the airootfs work directory to it and create a squashfs image from it
+  - `erofs`: Create an EROFS image for the airootfs work directory
-* `airootfs_image_tool_options`: An array of options to pass to the tool to create the airootfs image.
-Currently only `mksquashfs` is supported - see `mksquashfs --help` for all possible options (defaults to `('-comp' 'xz')`).
+* `airootfs_image_tool_options`: An array of options to pass to the tool to create the airootfs image. `mksquashfs` and `mkfs.erofs` are supported.
+See `mksquashfs --help` or `mkfs.erofs --help` for all possible options (defaults to `('-comp' 'xz')` for squashfs).
-  - `file_permissions`: An associative array that lists files and/or directories who need specific ownership or permissions.
+* `file_permissions`: An associative array that lists files and/or directories who need specific ownership or permissions.
 The array's keys contain the path and the value is a colon separated list of owner UID, owner GID and access mode.
 E.g. `file_permissions=(["/etc/shadow"]="0:0:400")`.